BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/17_5_Accessing_Bitcoind_with_Rust.md

 Note that you're passing `list_unspent` five variables.
 The first four (`minconf`, `maxconf`, `addresses`, and `include_unsafe`) aren't used here.
 The fifth is `query_options`, which we haven't used before, but has some powerful filtering options, including the ability to only look at UTXOs with a certain minimum (or maximum) value.

 ### 2. Populate Variables

-First, you can create the input from the `txid` and the `vout` of the UTXO you selected:
+To begin populating the variables that you'll need to create a new transaction, you create the input from the `txid` and the `vout` of the UTXO that you selected:
 ```rust
 let selected_utxos = json::CreateRawTransactionInput {
     txid: selected_tx.txid,